Computable general equilibrium: Climate policy

-Comparative-static and dynamic CGE models
+Comparative-static and dynamic models

 Many CGE models are comparative static: they model the reactions of the economy at only one point in time.
 For policy analysis, results from such a model are often interpreted as showing the reaction of the economy in some future period to one or a few external shocks or policy changes.
 That is, the results show the difference (usually reported in percent change form) between two alternative future states (with and without the policy shock).
 The process of adjustment to the new equilibrium, in particular the reallocation of labor and capital across sectors, usually is not explicitly represented in such a model.

 In contrast, long-run models focus on adjustments to the underlying resource base when modeling policy changes.
 This can include dynamic adjustment to the labor supply, adjustments in installed and overall capital stocks, and even adjustment to overall productivity and market structure.
 There are two broad approaches followed in the policy literature to such long-run adjustment.
 One involves what is called "comparative steady state" analysis.
 Under such an approach, long-run or steady-state closure rules are used, under either forward-looking or recursive dynamic behavior, to solve for long-run adjustments.

 The alternative approach involves explicit modeling of dynamic adjustment paths.
 These models can seem more realistic, but are more challenging to construct and solve.
 They require for instance that future changes are predicted for all exogenous variables, not just those affected by a possible policy change.
 The dynamic elements may arise from partial adjustment processes or from stock/flow accumulation relations: between capital stocks and investment, and between foreign debt and trade deficits.
-However there is a potential consistency problem because the variables that change from one equilibrium solution to the next are not necessarily consistent with each other during the period of change.
+However, there is a potential consistency problem because the variables that change from one equilibrium solution to the next are not necessarily consistent with each other during the period of change.
 The modeling of the path of adjustment may involve forward-looking expectations, where agents' expectations depend on the future state of the economy and it is necessary to solve for all periods simultaneously, leading to full multi-period dynamic CGE models.
 An alternative is recursive dynamics.
 Recursive-dynamic CGE models are those that can be solved sequentially (one period at a time).
 They assume that behaviour depends only on current and past states of the economy.
 Recursive dynamic models where a single period is solved for, comparative steady-state analysis, is a special case of recursive dynamic modeling over what can be multiple periods.